Tellusant/docs/nowcasts-ongoing-analyses/beige-book.md

 We have published these nowcasts since June 2015 on LinkedIn.
 The new series published here starts in October 2025.
 The LinkedIn series can still be found there.

->Our analysis is now entirely performed by our Fedora AI agent (v1.1.1).
+>Ther analysis is now entirely performed by our Fedora AI agent (v1.1.1).
 It consists of five parts:
 >
 >- ChatGPT = runtime environment
 >- YAML = analytical serialization